michaeljoseph04/blog/_posts/2019-04-03-R-GIS-introduction.markdown

 5 53033000100 Census Tract 1, King County, Washington B08141_005    1116.
 371.
 6 53033000100 Census Tract 1, King County, Washington B08141_006    2224.
 370.
 ```
-While `acs`'s `fetch()` returns a description of the variable, `tidycensus` assumes you are pretty certain of the variables you want.
+While `acs`'s `acs.fetch()` returns a description of the variable, `tidycensus` assumes you are pretty certain of the variables you want.
 If you are uncertain of what you are looking for but know the table you want to look up, you can use `acs` or simply look at the table on the Census website to confirm: for example, *B08141_001* is the variable showing the total number of households in the tract, while *B08141_002* shows the total number with no vehicles available to travel to work, and *B08141_005* shows the total number with three cars or more available.

 What I will do next is use `dplyr` to filter for these three variables with the `%in%` operator, which looks within a string of characters where we place the three fields we want.
 Next, I drop the *moe* field, then `spread()` the data across three fields.
 This will turn the data frame from one which has variables arranged by census tract to one where each census tract has the three variable fields we want to consider (it can be undone with `gather()`).
 We can then use the latter to make calculations with `mutate()`, and specify the number of households with cars available, the number with no cars, and the number with three or more cars available, which we will later reduce to a density (per square foot of the census tract, a figure we already have):